 After you have what you prayed for, remember God.

-Psalm 103 says 2 Bless the Lord, O my soul, and forget not all his benefits: 3 Who forgives all thine iniquities, who health all thy diseases.
+Psalm 103 says, 2 Bless the Lord, O my soul, and forget not all his benefits: 3 Who forgives all thine iniquities, who health all thy diseases.

 During this time of receiving blessings, let us remember God.
-Just like we remember our loved ones who have passed on, famous people, achievements of others, we should do the same for our Creator.
+Just like we remember our loved ones who have passed on, famous people, and the achievements of others, we should do the same for our Creator.

 When your needs are met, do not forget!

-Prayer: Lord thank you for remembering me by giving up your only Son, Jesus to die for my sins.
+Prayer: Lord, thank you for remembering me by giving up your only Son, Jesus, to die for my sins.
 God, I remember you when I receive what I have prayed for.
-I repent in the past only coming to you for what I want and need.
-God I fellowship with you daily.
-I worship you God my creator, not people and things.
-In Jesus name!
+I repent in the past, only coming to you for what I want and need.
+God, I fellowship with you daily.
+I worship you, God my Creator, not people and things.
+In Jesus’ name!
 Amen.